-Note 15: Subsequent Events
+Note 14: Subsequent Events

 Events that occur after the Statement of Net Position date but before the financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Statement of Net Position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the Statement of Net Position date require disclosure in the accompanying notes.
-Management of Town of Tunica, Mississippi evaluated the activity of the Town through December 1, 2019 and determined that no subsequent events occurred requiring disclosure.
+Management of Town of Tunica, Mississippi evaluated the activity of the Town through August 7, 2020 and determined that the following subsequent event has occurred that requires disclosure in the notes to the financial statements.